Click AHSAA logo to go to AHSAA Officials page

 You will then be eligible to begin the online clinic and testing process to complete your registration with the AHSAA.
 In order to complete the registration process and be eligible to officiate AHSAA member school contests, you must make a passing score of 80 on this exam.
 In order to complete the registration process and be eligible to officiate AHSAA member school contests as a Restricted official, you must make a passing score of 70 on this exam.
 If you have any further questions about this information, please call us at 334-263-6994.

-Follow the link below to register as a new official and pay AHSAA dues/fees.
+Follow the link below to register as a new official with TVFOA and pay AHSAA dues/fees.

 Code of Ethics